Michel Spiro: Biography

 Spiro obtained his PhD from University of Paris-Sud, Orsay in 1976.
 His early research in particle physics led him, as a member of the UA1 experiment, to participate in the discovery of the intermediate bosons W and Z.

 He then turned to study particles from the cosmos by participating in the GALLEX solar neutrino detection experiment.

 He became then the spokesperson of the microlensing search experiment EROS(Experience de Recherche d'Objets Sombres).

 From 1983 to 1999, Professor Spiro lectured quantum mechanics, then stellar equilibrium and evolution and finally energy and environment at the École Polytechnique.

 From 2010 to 2013 he was President of CERN Council.
 His presidency overlapped with the start of LHC physics.
 Since then Spiro helds the position as research director emeritus at the CEA.

 Michel Spiro was president of the French Physical Society from 2016 to 2017 and president-elect for International Union of Pure and Applied Physics (IUPAP) as of 2018.
 In October 2019 Spiro was asked to replace IUPAP president Kennedy J. Reed who wanted to step down for personal reasons.
 As of 2025 Spiro continues as IUPAP past president under the presidency of Silvina Ponce Dawson.

-In June 2020, Michel Spiro was appointed chair of the CERN and Society Foundation Board, a foundation to support and promote the mission of CERN, the European Organization for Nuclear Research, and disseminate its benefits to the wider public.
+From June 2020 to December 2025, Michel Spiro was chair of the CERN and Society Foundation Board, a foundation to support and promote the mission of CERN, the European Organization for Nuclear Research, and disseminate its benefits to the wider public.
 In March 2024, he was appointed chair of the Curie and Joliot-Curie Association, succeeding to Edouard Brezin.

 Spiro chaired during 2022 and 2023 the steering committee of the International Year of Basic Sciences for Sustainable Development (IYBSSD2022).
 He also contributed towards the proclamation on August 25, 2023, by the United Nations General Assembly, of an International Decade of Sciences for Sustainable Development 2024 to 2033.
 In this framework he chairs The Earth-Humanity Coalition during the year 2024.